-- 1. The Dean on the recommendation of the Ed.D.
-Program Director must approve all leaves of absence. - 2.
-Candidates in Ed.D. the program may be granted a leave for up to one academic year (three terms).
+- 1. The Dean, on the recommendation of the Doctoral Program Director, must approve all leaves of absence. - 2.
+Candidates in doctoral program may be granted a leave for up to one (1) academic year (three terms).
 The expected last date of registration will be adjusted by one term for each term of the leave. - 3.
-Candidates on leave may complete outstanding work in courses for which they have been granted approved Incompletes.
+Candidates on leave may complete outstanding work in courses for which they have been granted approved "incompletes".
 They may not, however, fulfill any other degree requirements during the time on leave. - 4.
 A leave of absence does not exempt the candidate from meeting the tuition requirement or payment of fees already accrued. - 5.
 A candidate on leave of absence is not eligible for financial aid, including loans; and in most cases, candidate loans are not deferred during periods of non-enrollment. - 6.
 Candidates should consult the University Financial Aid Office to ascertain financial aid implications prior to applying for a leave of absence. - 7.
 A candidate on leave of absence is not eligible for the use of any University facilities normally available to enrolled candidates. - 8.
-Candidates on leave of absence must file a formal application for readmission and submit it to the Ed.D. office.
-The Ed.D. office will forward a copy of the application to the Registrar.
+Candidates on leave of absence must file a formal application for readmission and submit it to the doctoral program office.
+The doctoral program office will forward a copy of the application to the Registrar.
 Such notification should be given at least four weeks prior to the end of the approved leave. - 9.
-Candidates who fail to register for the term following the end of the approved leave will be administratively withdrawn from the Ed.D. program. - 10.
-Candidates who do not apply for a personal leave of absence, or whose application for a personal leave is denied, and who do not register for any term, will be administratively withdrawn from the Ed.D. program.
+Candidates who fail to register for the term following the end of the approved leave will be administratively withdrawn from the doctoral program. - 10.
+Candidates who do not apply for a personal leave of absence, or whose application for a personal leave is denied, and who do not register for any term, will be administratively withdrawn from the doctoral program.